deeepwin/home-gaming/README.md

 To see the controller in action visit this [video](https://youtu.be/DC0lWL9rUmc).

-## Support Software
+## Supported Simualtor Software

-This code and Gremlin configuration files work for [eSail](https://www.esailyachtsimulator.com/) and [Virtual Skippertraning](https://www.blue-2.at/virtual-skippertrainer/).
+These instruction and code work for [eSail](https://www.esailyachtsimulator.com/) and [Virtual Skippertraning](https://www.blue-2.at/virtual-skippertrainer/).
+Use corresponding Gremlin Joystick configuration file.

 ## Hardware